 What is the Best Time of Day to Visit the Empire State Building?

 The Empire State Building is a popular attraction and it does get crowded.
-If you want to avoid the crowds, it’s recommended you visit either early in the morning, between 8am and 10am, or late at night, from around 11pm onwards.
+If you want to avoid the crowds, your best bet is to visit either early in the morning (right at opening) or late at night from around 11pm onwards.
+Weekday mornings are the most manageable.

 Accessibility at the Empire State Building

-If you have any questions or concerns prior to your visit, you can reach out to the on-site team via their website here.
+If you have any questions or concerns prior to your visit, you can reach out to the on-site team via their contact page here.

 Where to Stay Near the Empire State Building

-If you want to stay near the Empire State Building, we’ve put together this list of options which are all within a 20 minute walk of the Empire State Building.
+If you want to stay near the Empire State Building, we’ve put together this list of options which are all within a 20 minute walk.
 This means you’ll be able to easily visit early in the morning or late at night, and not have to think too much about getting back to your hotel!

 These accommodation options are ordered approximately by price, from lowest to highest, although prices do vary so always check different options to find the right property for your budget and requirements.